Shane32/AppTemplate/docs/azure-database-setup.md

 ## Prerequisites

+Before starting this guide, ensure you have:

-- Azure subscription
+- An Azure subscription
-- Resource group created (or permission to create one)
+- A resource group created (or permission to create one)

 ## Create Azure SQL Database